nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 | <span id="cli">CLI</span>  | CLI is a text-based user interface that allows users to interact with the application by typing commands.                                                                                                                                                  |

-### Parameter Information
+### Input Information
-Here are some parameters you might come across in the User Guide:
+Here are some inputs you might come across in the User Guide:

 | Parameter         | Description                                     | Limitations                                                                                  |
 |-------------------|-------------------------------------------------|----------------------------------------------------------------------------------------------|